Skip to content

 How can men practice mindful sex more safely and respectfully?

-• Use safe words or check-ins to monitor comfort and feelings.
+• Use safe words and regular check-ins to ensure comfort.

-Starting gradually and always prioritizing consent makes mindful sex safer and more rewarding.
+Prioritizing communication and consent makes mindful sex safer and more meaningful.

 When should I avoid mindful sex completely?

-If sexual mindfulness consistently triggers distress, flashbacks, or emotional overwhelm, it's best to pause and seek professional support.
+If sexual mindfulness consistently triggers significant distress, trauma flashbacks, or emotional overwhelm, it's best to pause and seek professional support.

 How can I talk to my partner about mindful sex without embarrassing them?